ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ![Finder window](finder.png)

+The command also works on native Linux systems and opens the default file manager.
+However, it does not work on WSL, as you do not have access to an extra graphical user interface.

 In a Unix filesystem, the **root directory** is referred by a single slash character, `/`.
 Inside this directory, there are several important directories: `bin` contains built-in programs, `data` contains miscellaneous data, `Users` contains user data, and `tmp` contains temporary files that do not need to stored long-term.

+You can find the same structure on WSL, however, the default directory structure is different on Windows and the root directory is `drive:\`.

 To see the content of the filesystem in the terminal, `ls` is used.